 6. Searches and enquiries

 Failing to make all necessary searches and enquiries, and to report the results, is a major cause of claims.
+It is the lawyer’s job to identify and explain issues that may affect the client’s decision to proceed.
 Clients may claim that the property is worth less than was paid, or that the transaction would not have gone ahead had they known the facts.

 - failing to check that the client’s proposed use of the property was permitted